GoranKukic/GoranKukic/README.md

 ### My Favorite Project Repos

 * <a href="https://github.com/GoranKukic/elevators">Elevators</a> - System of 3 elevators builted with React
-* <a href="https://github.com/GoranKukic/codingPractice/tree/main/18-company-web-presentation">Company web presentation</a> - Responsive web page
+* <a href="https://github.com/GoranKukic/dashboard-app">Dashboard App</a> - web application that represents a dashboard
-* <a href="https://github.com/GoranKukic/codingPractice/tree/main/16-calculator">Calculator</a> - Calculator builted in JavaScript
+* <a href="https://github.com/GoranKukic/is-point-in-polygon-app">Check is the point inside of a polygon</a> - This App is checking whether is the point inside a polygon or not

 ![Goran's GitHub stats](https://github-readme-stats.vercel.app/api?username=GoranKukic&show_icons=true&theme=dark)